-Quantic provides employees of its partner companies with a dedicated scholarship.
-These companies enable the innovative tuition model that makes Quantic so affordable for every student.

-• Powell Financial Aid Scholarship

-- With these awards, Quantic is committing to broadening access to higher education for high-potential global business leaders in financial hardship. - This is a need-based award to support students experiencing financial hardship or who live in a global region with economic disadvantages. - Students may request consideration for this scholarship in the application process, and must submit documentation and a personal statement demonstrating financial need. - o This award is in addition to any merit-based scholarships, and may total 20-30% of tuition, depending on level of demonstrated financial need and available funds.
+- Quantic provides employees of its partner companies with a dedicated scholarship.
+These companies enable the innovative tuition model that makes Quantic so affordable for every student. - Powell Financial Aid Scholarship (Quantic) or Hyperion Financial Aid Scholarship (Valar) - With these awards, Quantic is committing to broadening access to higher education for high-potential global business leaders in financial hardship. - This is a need-based award to support students experiencing financial hardship or who live in a global region with economic disadvantages. - Students may request consideration for this scholarship in the application process, and must submit documentation and a personal statement demonstrating financial need.

+This award is in addition to any merit-based scholarships, and may total 20-30% of tuition, depending on level of demonstrated financial need and available funds.